skylarshaffer/clairvoyant-octopus/README.md

 ## Acknowledgments

 * Made using LearningFuze's repository template and VSCode environment.
-Actively uses latest versions of goctopus and Clairvoyance on the backend.
+Uses latest versions of goctopus and Clairvoyance on the backend.